Thecodebarbie/TCB-Portfolio/README.md

 Experience the versatility of this website with a seamlessly integrated dark/light mode switch, strategically placed within the navigation bar.
 The menu bar links offer a sophisticated hover effect, providing a smooth transition for an aesthetically pleasing user interaction.
 Navigating through the sections is made intuitive, with the navigation links directing you precisely to your desired content.

+The design is thoughtfully crafted to be mobile-responsive, ensuring a seamless and engaging experience across various devices.
 The contact section introduces a subtle hover effect, adding a refined touch to the user experience.
 In the footer, engage with the interactive social links that gracefully guide you to their respective websites or webpages upon a click.

 ## How to Deploy Locally